htadicha/ecommerce/README.md

 3. Search for products.
 4. can add products to cart and remove accordingly.
 5. I can view cart and see the totals in the cart page.
-6. I can control number with the upward and downward arrow to add or reduce the number of products.
+6. I can sign-up to make purchase
-7. I can checkout and fill in correct address in the checkout section.
-8. I can leave the website and still have items in cart in the next visit(using my browzer cookies)

-* As logged in website user, I can:
+* As logged in user, I can:

 1. Navigate around the site and easily view the desired content.
 2. View a list of available products to purschase and choose accordingly.
 3. Search for products.
 4. can add products to cart and remove accordingly.
 5. I can view cart and see the totals in the cart page.
-6. I can control number with the upward and downward arrow to add or reduce the number of products.
+6. I can control number of contents with the upward and downward arrow to add or reduce the number of products from cart page.
-7. I can checkout and fill in correct address in the checkout section, without having to fill my already available login information.
+7. I can checkout and fillin correct address in the checkout section, without having to fill my already available login information.
+8. I can log in

 * As a website superuser, I can:

 1. Create and post new products.
 2. I can control user access.
-3. Create a new user.
+3. Create a new user tied to a customer instance.
 4. Delete user, products and change prices.
 5. Change the website permissions for a user.
 6. Navigate around the site and easily view the desired content.
 7. View a list of available products to purschase and choose accordingly.
 8. Search for products.
 9. can add products to cart and remove accordingly.
-10. I can view cart and see the totals in the cart page
+10. I can view cart and see the totals in the cart page.
+11. I can edit product names, prices and images
+12. I can perfrom CRUD operation in the site

 ### Agile Methodology